tdd by citypaul

 ### Default Expectation

-Commit history should show clear RED → GREEN → REFACTOR progression.
+Commit history should show clear RED → GREEN → MUTATE/KILL MUTANTS when meaningful (or reviewed alternate evidence) → REFACTOR when applicable.

 **Ideal progression:**